It’s no secret for breastfeeding women that our nipples go through A LOT during the process and usually get the brunt of the pain.

 Unfortunately, my breastfeeding journey wasn’t an easy one, and my nipples suffered a lot.

 Nipples are very sensitive and often get hard in response to stimulation.
-The pull from your baby’s suck can cause your nipples to get erect and hard.
+The pull from your baby’s suck can cause your nipples to become erect and hard.

 However, if the hardness is associated with pain or does not go away after a feeding, it could be a sign of a latch or sucking problem.